fragglet/htic4doom/README.md

   looking mismatched or inappropriate, and texture alignment inevitably ends up being messed up.

+* Not all Heretic powerups map to Doom ones in any obvious way.
+In particular if levels rely on using the Wings of Wrath to make progress then they probably aren't completable.

 * Sometimes line triggers don't work as intended.
 Heretic has a few linedef types which don't match Doom.
 These include the fast stair builder types (106/107), triple-speed door (100) and secret exit